A classroom experiment in 3 parts

 3mins to read someone’s email and put your comments and suggestions on one of the post-it notes.
 3mins are up – stick your post-it to the back of the page (so the second reviewer can’t see your feedback) and hand the email over to the person sitting on the writer’s right.
 Another 3mins, the same procedure.

 All the drafts with the post-it comments on the other side get back to me.

 I take photos of the first draft after the slight corrections made by its author.
 I take photos of the post-its of two feedback-givers.
 And finally, the photo of my own feedback that also fits on a post-it note (max 3mins per text).
 Then, all four pieces of paper get back to the author of the email.
 Why?
 Because the next step is writing the second draft at home, using all the suggestions on post-its and handing it in the next time we meet.

 And this second draft is the draft I check and comment on properly.
 But we also have a look together at the first version of the text.
-And focus on how the improvements changed the effectiveness of the text and the grade it deserves on Cambridge Advanced English writing scale (see CAE Handbook).
+And focus on how the improvements changed the effectiveness of the text and the grade it deserves on the C1 Advanced writing scale (see C1 Advanced Handbook).
 Conclusions?
 The difference is clearly visible, proving that caring and going the extra mile is worth it.

 Conclusions/feedforward for me (and you)